G-Research/dgraph-lanl-csr/SPARK.md

 ```

 Similar to `addBlankId`, the `addId` operation adds unique ids to each row.
 The former only works
-for small datasets that fit into a single partition, the latter works for arbitrary size datasets.
+for small datasets that fit into a single partition while providing strictly monotonic increasing ids,
+the latter works for arbitrary size datasets and does not have such a guarantee.

 ```scala
 def addBlankId[T](order: Seq[String] = Seq("id"))(dataset: Dataset[T]): DataFrame =